The Great Nundle Dog Race

 Greyhounds and whippets are not forgotten with special races for only these breeds.
 To be fair to the common house dog, they are not to enter any other race, but there are still plenty of other events to enter.
 Stumpy’s Circular Dog Derby has a special whippet and greyhound category, they can run in the Junior Dog on a Leash with a child, go in the Doggy High Jump and the Best Dressed Dog Fashion Parade.

-2021 sees the addition of a brand new event, “The Great Doggy Dance Off”, sponsored and Judged by Tamworth City Dance Academy for those dogs with all the right moves!
+We will have “The Great Doggy Dance Off”, again sponsored and Judged by Tamworth City Dance Academy for those dogs with all the right moves!
 Troupe Dance performers from Tamworth City Dance Academy will also add some show sparkle to the day.

 A good race for the kids to enter with their dog is the first race of the day at 10.30am, the Junior Dog on a Leash.
 Kids hold their dogs on the lead and line up at the start to run as fast as they can to the end with their dog.
 This is followed by the children’s running races and sack races.